 “A randomized clinical trial of 5% topical minoxidil versus 2% topical minoxidil and placebo in the treatment of androgenetic alopecia in men,” published in the Journal of the American Academy of Dermatology.
 This study is well done, because men were given a 5% solution, a weaker 2% formulation or a placebo.

-A placebo is fake medicine; researchers use a “fake” to see if everyone who thinks they are getting treated sees results – if people using the fake placebo see the same results as the actual medicine, then it shows that the medicine probably doesn’t do anything.
+A placebo is fake medicine, usually a sugar pill; researchers use a “fake” to see if everyone who thinks they are getting treated sees results – if people using the fake placebo see the same results as the actual medicine, then it shows that the medicine probably doesn’t do anything.
 In this study, everything worked as you would expect – the men getting the strongest solution saw the biggest results, and the men who got the placebo didn’t see any improvement.
 From the conclusion:

 In men with AGA, 5% topical minoxidil was clearly superior to 2% topical minoxidil and placebo in increasing hair regrowth, and the magnitude of its effect was marked (45% more hair regrowth than 2% topical minoxidil at week 48).